Isaac-Machado-Profissional/Isaac-Machado-Profissional/README.md

-## Hello, my little sunshine! ✨
+## Hello, my name is Isaac! ✨

-Hi, I'm Isaac, and I'm a bachelor student in Computer Engineering at a public university in Brazil.
+I'm a bachelor student in Computer Engineering at a public university in Brazil.
 I like to have a mentality like a
 sunflower, with my back to the shadows and my face to the sun, focusing on growth and getting better day by day with my tech skills.

 My first and main programming-language its: Python, with i have a more experience(Front, and BackEND), but i really like to be a